 - Voss- East of Bergen, this beautiful city is known as the extreme sports location in Norway.
 From paragliding, rafting, hiking, and skiing, this is a beautiful place to explore and get your heartbeat racing.
 1.15 hours away by train.

-- Stavanger– A few hours south of Bergen, is the oil capital of Norway.
+- Stavanger– A few hours south of Bergen, is the oil capitol of Norway.
 A little more quiet, a bit more artistic.
 Sophisticated, amazing food, and the one of the best places for iconic hikes.

 - Preikestolen ( Pulpit Rock) and Kjerbolten– The most iconic hikes and views in Norway outside the fjords.